-- We use -X PATCH before the URL.
-It means that this request is available using HTTP PATCH method. - You also need to specify data/id.
-It's a JSON API requirement. - data/type is required.
-For example, when you want to work with a user resource, specify its type as ppms/user. - · You can set only parameters you want to update.
-For more user attributes, go to User edit reference
+- -X PATCH before URL.
+It means that this request is available using HTTP PATCH method - you have to specify also data/id it's a JSON API requirement - also data/type is required.
+For example, when you want to work with app resource, specify it's type as ppms/app - you can set only parameters you want to update.
+For more apps attributes go to App edit reference